 Most recently, the original Old Spice Guy (Mr. Mustafa) popped back up in the most interesting advertising development that I’ve seen all year.
 The Old Spice Guy posted videos responding to questions from his Twitter followers.
 Here is a sample response to a question asked of the Old Spice Guy by Alyssa Milano:

 Think about the integration going on in this campaign: a character from a television commercial that aired during the Super Bowl whose videos have been viewed and enjoyed by millions, who has been playfully parodied by his own company in order to boost his image even further, made a Twitter account that was directly addressed by fans and celebrities alike has taken the time to address his fans’ queries via additional video content.
 Old Spice didn’t create a slogan or a jingle or even a mascot; they created a fully interactive human being with a personality stronger than most people you know and more engaging than most celebrities.
-You can even have him do your outgoing voicemail!

 Think about it; who would you rather have coach your son’s little league team: a neighborhood dad that you don’t know, Alex Rodriguez or the Old Spice Guy?
 I’m leaning toward the Old Spice Guy and he’s not even real!